Why A Deep Value Strategy Does Not Appear Optimal At This Time

 More to the point, 2010 earnings had finally caught up to the earlier "2010" stock prices (which collectively went sideways for a decade).
 By the beginning of the current decade, growth could be had at a reasonable price, not at "any" price, as was the case in 2000.
 Under such circumstances, one wants good quality stocks that can benefit from corporate growth, as well as value.

 The most robust strategy at this time appears to be a blend of value and growth, buying relatively cheap growth stocks.
-Corporate profits, and profit margins, have been making all time highs.
+Corporate profits and profit margins have been making all-time highs.
 Not every company is prospering from these secular trends, but the ones that are, are doing so in a big way.

 One way to select stocks is to run the value screens run by Value Line for low price-earnings and low price to book, or high dividend yield, etc. Then choose only those stocks that are ranked high (1 or 2) by the service on earnings fundamentals.
 Alternatively, start with their list of highly ranked stocks, and chose cheap stocks with a P/E ratio below the market multiple (almost 20), or below some other target multiple of your choice.

 Compared with the past decade, there are an unusually large number of companies that meet both sets of criteria.
-In a recent week, 36% of the Highest-ranked (1) stocks had P/E ratios below the market multiple.
+In a recent week, 36% of the highest-ranked (1) stocks had P/E ratios below the market multiple.
 That's less than the hypothetical 50-50, but still a sizeable number.
 Of the lowest P/E stocks, about one-third had (growth-oriented) ratings of 1 (Highest) or 2 (Above Average), versus less than one-quarter for the whole "universe."

 The problem with deep value strategy that it often sacrifices fundamental strength for stock cheapness.
 That is a robust strategy in times like 2000, when stocks with good fundamentals are too expensive, or 2008, when there are few companies with good fundamentals to be had.
 But at a time like this, when there are relatively many stocks with a combination of value AND growth, it does not make sense to sacrifice growth for value.
 Some of my favorite (unnamed) deep value investors are doing this, and thereby underperforming a broad-based market.